softlayer/githubio_source/content/python/mtSpeedup.md

     print(api_call.result())
 ```

-With regards to the SoftLayer API, threads are useful in two situations.
-First is Pagination, when you make a series of API calls with a [resultLimit](/article/using-result-limits-softlayer-api/) to get chunks of data from a long list of results.
+With regards to the SoftLayer API, threads are useful in three situations.
+First is Pagination, when you make a series of identical API calls with a [resultLimit](/article/using-result-limits-softlayer-api/) to get chunks of data from a long list of results.
 Instead of making 1 api call, then another and another, you can make them all at the same time (up to your max_works limit).
-Also threads are great to break up a single API call that might take a long time to complete, into multiple smaller api calls that each execute quickly, thus making the overall execution time faster.
+Second, threads are great to break up a single API call that might take a long time to complete, into multiple smaller api calls that each execute quickly, thus making the overall execution time faster.
+Third is a sort of combination of the two previous.
+You will make a single API call to get a large list of Ids, then threads to pull each individual item and the verbose details you want about it.

 # Threads for Pagination

-[v6.2.0](https://github.com/softlayer/softlayer-python/releases/tag/v6.2.0) implements a new feature to easily enable threaded API calls to page through data in the client.cf_call() method.
+[softlayer-python v6.2.0](https://github.com/softlayer/softlayer-python/releases/tag/v6.2.0) implements a new feature to easily enable threaded API calls to page through data in the client.cf_call() method.
 Here is that code and I will explain a bit on how it works.

 ```python
 def cf_call(self, service, method, *args, **kwargs):